-1. Price Gouging On The Window StickerNext time you're strolling through a used car dealer's lot, take a close look at the window stickers.
+1. Price Gouging On The Window StickerNext time you're strolling through a used car dealer's facility, take a close look at the window stickers.
 You might notice all sorts of strange charges listed there.
-One common was for a dealer to pad his margin would be something that goes by the acronym "MVA."
-This stands for "Market Value Adjustment," and it's just a way the dealer tacks on additional profit to the vehicle in an effort to increase his bottom line.
+One common tactic for a dealer to pad his margin would be something that goes by the acronym "MVA."
+This stands for 'Market Value Adjustment', and it's just one way the dealer tacks on additional profit to the vehicle in an effort to bolster his bottom line.

 If the dealer is firm on including such add-ons without giving a reasonable explanation, then walk away.
 There are more reputable and trustworthy dealers out there.
 Find one.

-2. Evidence of Title ShenanigansMake sure before you buy a vehicle that the title is clean; Carfax is your ticket here.
+2. Evidence of Title ShenanigansMake sure before you buy a vehicle that has a clean title; Carfax is your ticket here.
 This is a huge electronic database of vehicle transactions collected from all over the country.
-Whenever a vehicle changes ownership, a paper trail is left that documents the owner and mileage at the time of the transaction.
+Whenever a vehicle changes ownership a paper trail is left that documents the owner and mileage at the time of the transaction.
 By pulling a Carfax you can verify mileage and see whether the vehicle in question was owned by an individual, a company, or a fleet.

 3. Obvious DefectsMechanical condition is critical to any used vehicle purchase.
 Everybody knows this, so it's hard to imagine why a used car dealer wouldn't at least fix the easy stuff like cracked tail lenses, bald tires, or a rusty exhaust system that announces its presence with every bit of acceleration.
-You can bet that a car being sold "as-is" with glaring problems hasn't been subjected to much scrutiny by the service department, no matter what the window sticker says.
+You can bet that a car being sold 'as-is' with glaring problems hasn't been subjected to much scrutiny by the service department, no matter what the window sticker says.

-Even a used vehicle that appears to be in sound condition should be subjected to a pre-purchase inspection, where mechanical condition is evaluated from stem to stern.
+Even a used vehicle that appears to be in sound condition should be subjected to a pre-purchase inspection (PPI), where mechanical condition is evaluated from stem to stern.
 Underhood inspection includes looking at the fluids and a charging system analysis.
 Ideally it should also include a performance evaluation and compression test, along with hooking the car up to a computer to read the powertrain and drivetrain control modules for any codes stored in their memories.
-These codes can tell whether the car has experienced any failure symptoms that might betray larger problems.
+These codes can tell whether the car has experienced any failure symptoms that might suggest larger problems.
 An under-car inspection is also vital.
 This includes a close look at the brakes, steering and suspension, and the chassis to determine the health of the undercarriage and related systems.

-You can't depend on a dealer's own service department to perform such an inspection, though having a service technician show you what he looked at it better than nothing.
-It's worth your time and effort, however, to have an independent repair facility or another dealer take a look at the car.
+You can't depend on a dealer's own service department to perform such an inspection, though having a service technician show you what he looked at it is better than nothing.
+It is worth your time and effort, however, to have an independent repair facility or another dealer take a look at the car.
 If you're buying a used vehicle from a dealer than doesn't service that make, this is also an opportunity to check out the dealer you might be using for service if you do buy the vehicle.

 Don't neglect to perform a cosmetic inspection as well.
 Often a pre-purchase inspection can be so focused on mechanical issues that things like burn holes in seats or evidence of mediocre bodywork can go overlooked.
 Keep in mind that mechanical repairs are often both cheaper and easier to remedy than a ratty interior or bad paint.
 Once an inspection is completed and you have the information you need, you can more confidently go to the negotiation table.

-4. Getting The Run-Around By The Finance Department

-While its possible to obtain your own financing and never have to see the dealership finance manager, most people subject themselves to using dealer-supplied financing.
+4. Getting The Run-Around By The Finance DepartmentWhile it's possible – and often preferable – to obtain your own financing and never have to see the dealership finance manager, most people subject themselves to using dealer-supplied financing.
 If you plan to try your luck in the finance department, make sure you understand the details of the terms and percentage rate.
 There are numerous documented accounts of people being charged exorbitant financing charges, entirely unbeknownst to them.
-Don't be one of those people who signs a loan agreement without actually reading it!
+Don't be one of those people who sign a loan agreement without actually reading it!

-In addition to financing, you are likely to be offered other products, services, and possibly an extended warranty.
+In addition to financing, you will invariably be offered other products, services, and possibly an extended warranty.
 Products like glass etching, rust proofing, fabric guard, paint sealant, and a host of other charges can be added into your monthly car payment, dramatically inflating the cost.
 Some of these items may have merit.
 For instance, glass etching is a good theft deterrent.
 On the other hand, rust proofing can be worthless if it's not a proven system, fabric guard can be bought at your local supermarket, and paint sealant can be added later at a much lower price.
-And remember, anything you buy extra that gets rolled into the sales price of the car is subject to the same finance charges, meaning you'll be paying for those extras for the entire terms of your car loan.
-Do the math and you'll see that's an expensive way to buy these upsells is through the F&I department.
+And remember, anything you buy extra that gets rolled into the sales price of the car is subject to the same finance charges, meaning you'll be paying for those extras for the entire term of your car loan.
+Do the math and you'll see that an expensive way to buy these upsells is through the F&I department.

 5. Being Pushed Into Buying An Extended WarrantyExtended warranties raise so many questions.
 Who is the carrier?
 Do some research to find out how they do business.
 How long have they been in the extended warranty business?
 How much do they pay in claims each year?
 A company that has been in business for a long time and has paid claims consistently over the years is a company that does what it says it will do.

-Most importantly, don't feel obligated to buy the extended warranty promoted by the dealer.
+Finally, don't feel obligated to buy the extended warranty promoted by the dealer.
 Many people don't realize that you can purchase one on your own.